turingschool/career-development-curriculum-site/module_three/mod3_week1.md

 Now, that you have reviewed the Video, what do you want your profile to say about you?
 Its time to set up your profile and draft the content for a great about me statement and technical projects!

 ### First Set Up your Terminal Profile
-Review the following video on how to set up Terminal:
+Review the following video on how to set up your Terminal Porftolio:
 * [watch this demo](https://drive.google.com/file/d/1NqHrdkr0B5wEvEaH9Z8dJK56TcSJoV_t/view)

 Next, follow these step by step directions to sign in: